oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-monitoring-traffic-flows.md

 </details>

+## Introduction

+This is one of the optional sets of Kubernetes labs

+**Estimated module duration** 20 mins.

+### Objectives

+This module shows how to use Linkerd to see the traffic flows between your microservices.

+### Prerequisites

+You need to complete the `Rolling update` module (last of the core Kubernetes labs modules).
+You must have completed the `Installing the Linkerd service mesh` module.
+You can have done any of the other optional module sets, or any combination of the other service mesh modules.

 ## Using the service mesh to see what's happening

 We've seen how to install and run the service mesh, we're now doing to look at how to use it.